MartinKuhne/uw-homework/README.md

 To obtain a token, use the client credentials (machine to machine) flow.
 I will provide the client ID and client secret upon request.

+Edit: It turns out that AWS Cognito does not support VPC.
+In other words, the service can't reach the discovery endpoint on the IAM to download the certificates it needs to validate tokens.
+I opted not to pay for an implement the outbound NAT required to reach the discovery endpoint over the public internet, and disabled authentication for most endpoints.

 ##  Integrate a third-party payment gateway (mock implementation is fine)

-TBD
+Not provided

 ## Containerize the service via Docker

 Dockerfile provided for product/catalog.
 It is built automatically on github via github action.
-To build locally, go to src\product then say
+To build locally, use the publish.ps1 scripts provided
-`docker build -t uw-ecom-product:latest -f .\Product\Dockerfile`

 ##  Deploy the service to AWS cloud